Preparing for 2024

-Whether you're preparing for your first year of teaching or returning to the classroom, get ready for the new school year with these helpful tips and resources.
+Are you returning to the classroom in 2024 or preparing for your first year of teaching?
+Get ready for the new school year with these helpful tips and resources.

 Preparing for your first year of teaching

-If you are a beginning teacher commencing in 2023, visit the Beginning Teacher Support page on the NSW Department of Education website for all the resources you need to start your journey as a teacher in a NSW public school.
-You can also connect with the beginning teacher community on the Beginning Teachers Yammer group or Statewide Staffrooms to ask questions, find information or seek support from your colleagues.
+If you are a beginning teacher commencing in 2024, visit the Beginning Teacher Information Hub on the NSW Department of Education website for all the resources you need to start your journey as a teacher in a NSW public school.
+You can also connect with the beginning teacher community on the Beginning Teacher Support group through Viva Engage or join a Statewide Staffroom to ask questions, find information or seek support from your colleagues.

-Find yourself a teacher mentor who can provide support relating to all things teaching.
+Teachers eligible for Beginning Teacher Support Funding will be allocated a mentor who can provide support relating to all things teaching.
 Whether you’re writing reports for the first time or calling home to speak with parents, your mentor can guide you through it all.
 You will also have access to professional learning that focuses on classroom and behaviour management, strategies to build student engagement, collaborative professional practices within the school and productive relationships with parents and caregivers.

-If 2023 is the final year of your Initial Teacher Education studies, you are eligible to gain interim approval and begin teaching casually in the new school year.
+If 2024 is the final year of your Initial Teacher Education studies, you are eligible to gain interim approval and begin teaching casually while you complete your studies.
 All teachers with the NSW Department of Education are required to gain approval to teach.
-Beginning this process early in your final year of studies means that you will be able to commence teaching on a casual basis, which is a great way to make connections with schools, gain invaluable experience, and pave the way for future opportunities.
-View the guide to applying for approval to teach with the NSW Department of Education today and kick-start your teaching career in 2023.
+Beginning this process early in your final year of studies means that you will be able to commence teaching on a casual or temporary basis, which is a great way to make connections with schools, gain invaluable experience, and pave the way for future opportunities.
+View the guide to applying for approval to teach with the NSW Department of Education today and kick-start your teaching career in 2024.

 Top tips for returning teachers